Railway Laser Lines – Laser Cut OO Gauge Toton Fuel Line Store & Maintenance Office – March 2020 – Now with a revised roof detail.

 Toton has a large fuelling area, with 3 large fuel tanks and a number of outbuildings along side these.
 Railway Laser Lines are pleased to announce that our first of a range of kits from Toton is the old Fuel Line Store & Maintenance Office that still stands today, albeit there is now a newer reception building next door.

 The OO gauge version is first and will be quickly followed by an O gauge version too.
 The outbuilding only measures around 11cm in length in OO gauge, so won’t take up huge amounts of room.
 Where this lacks in size, it certainly doesn’t lack in detail and we’ve gone that extra mile with this kit to also include a fully brick interior too.
 The level of detail that the laser machine can do with bricks is second to none and no plasticard or resin can match.
-The roof has a strange side outlet that allows the drain pipe to come from and we’ve even added that to our kit and enclosed a brass tube for the downpipe.
+The roof has a strange side outlet that allows the drain pipe to come from and we’ve even added that to our kit and enclosed an acrylic tube for the downpipe.

 The kit could be used for a number of different options on your layout and doesn’t have to be what it was based on.